gui-ben/Projects/README.md

 ### [Cartas Enlazadas] (Algorithms and Data Structures II/Cartas Enlazadas)

-"Cartas Enlazadas" (*linked cards*) was a one person project I had for "Algorithms and Data Structures II" at UBA.
+"Cartas Enlazadas" (*linked cards*) was a one person project for the class "Algorithms and Data Structures II" at UBA.
 The goal was to model a ficticious game of the same name.
 In order to do that, we had to implement a generic doubly linked list in C++.
 We also had to make sure it didn't have any kind of memory leak using Valgrind.
 To run the test cases and check for memory leaks run the following commands in a Linux terminal:

 `g++ -g tests.cpp -o tests`